vickymg/CV/README.md

 **Coaching**

 - I currently volunteer as a coach at [Codebar](http://www.codebar.io/ "Codebar") programming workshops, helping beginners learn to code
-- I was also a coach at the most recent [RailsGirls](http://railsgirls.london/ "Rails Girls London") workshop, taking beginners through Ruby basics, and getting a Rails app up and running
+- I was also a coach at the most recent [Rails Girls London](http://railsgirls.london/ "Rails Girls London") workshop, taking beginners through Ruby basics, and getting a Rails app up and running

 ### Experience